Vuttañhetaṁ bhagavatā vuttamarahatāti me sutaṁ:

 Tatra sudaṁ, bhikkhave, brahmā homi mahābrahmā abhibhū anabhibhūto aññadatthudaso vasavattī.
 Chattiṁsakkhattuṁ kho panāhaṁ, bhikkhave, sakko ahosiṁ devānamindo; anekasatakkhattuṁ rājā ahosiṁ cakkavattī dhammiko dhammarājā cāturanto vijitāvī janapadatthāvariyappatto sattaratanasamannāgato.
 Ko pana vādo padesarajjassa.

-Bhikkhus, at that time, I was Brahmā, the great Brahmā, the conqueror, unconquered, all seeing, and sovereign ruler.
-Bhikkhus, thirty-six times I was Sakka, lord of the gods.
-Many hundreds of times, I was a king, a wheel-turning monarch, a just and righteous ruler of the four quarters, victorious, who had achieved stability over the land, and possessing the seven treasures.
-What need is there to speak of regional rulership.
+There|, bhikkhus,::::,| I was Brahmā, the Great Brahmā, the Conqueror, the Unconquered, the All-Seeing, the Wielder of Power.
+Thirty-six times|, bhikkhus,::::,| I was Sakka, lord of the gods.
+Many hundreds of times I was a wheel-turning monarch, a righteous king ruling by the Dhamma, a conqueror of the four quarters, having established stability in the realm, endowed with the seven treasures.
+What to speak of mere local kingship!

 Tassa mayhaṁ, bhikkhave, etadahosi: ‘kissa nu kho me idaṁ kammassa phalaṁ, kissa kammassa vipāko, yenāhaṁ etarahi evaṁmahiddhiko evaṁmahānubhāvo’ti?
 Tassa mayhaṁ, bhikkhave, etadahosi: ‘tiṇṇaṁ kho me idaṁ kammānaṁ phalaṁ, tiṇṇaṁ kammānaṁ vipāko, yenāhaṁ etarahi evaṁmahiddhiko evaṁmahānubhāvoti, seyyathidaṁ— dānassa, damassa, saññamassā’”ti.

-Bhikkhus, this thought occurred to me: ‘Of what kind of deed of mine is this the fruit?
-Of what deed’s result is it that I now possess such great power and influence?’
-Then, it occurred to me: ‘This is the fruit of three [kinds of] deeds, the result of three kinds of deeds that I now possess such great power and influence.
-These are: |giving::the act of giving or donating, with an intention to give [dāna]|, |discipline::taming [dama]|, and |comprehensive restraint::holistic ethical discipline [saññama]|.’”
+Then|, bhikkhus,::::| this thought occurred to me: ‘Of what action is this the fruit, of what action is this the result, by which I now have such |great psychic power::great spiritual power [mahiddhika]| and such great might?’
+Then|, bhikkhus,::::,| this thought occurred to me: ‘This is the fruit of three actions, the result of three actions, by which I now have such great psychic power and such great might, namely: |giving::the act of giving or donating, with an intention to give [dāna]|, |taming::discipline [dama]|, and |self-control::holistic ethical discipline, comprehensive restraint [saññama]|.’”

 Etamatthaṁ bhagavā avoca.
 Tatthetaṁ iti vuccati: